carpentriesoffline/CarpentriesOffline.github.io/publications_and_conferences/RSECon23_Hackathon.md

 ***Please enter an abstract of your talk, panel, workshop, walkthrough or poster (max 250 words)***

-CarpentriesOffline is an out of the box solution for running a Carpentries workshop from a single device such as a Raspberry Pi, old laptop or even a dedicated server.
-It is intended for use in environments where there is limited or no internet accesss.
-Everything needed to run the workshop including course notes, data files, software downloads, a Git server, etherpad and a Jupyter Hub server are provided by the CarpentriesOffline system.
-It can also provide a backup environment for those with better connectivity in the event of the Carpentries website, etherpad, github etc suffering an outage.
-The software stack is currently in an alpha state and requires extensive testing.
+CarpentriesOffline is an out of the box solution for running a Carpentries workshop from a single device such as a Raspberry Pi, old laptop or a dedicated server.
+It is intended for environments with limited or no internet accesss.
+It provides everything needed to run the workshop including course notes, data files, software downloads, a Git server, etherpad and Jupyter Hub server.
+It can also provide a backup environment for those with better connectivity.
+It is currently in an alpha state and requires extensive testing.

 This hackathon aims to: